jlelong/LaTeX-Workshop-wiki/Intellisense.md

 ## Citations

 Every file of a LaTeX project is parsed to look for bibliography resources, either directly in a `thebibliography` environment or given by the `bibliography` or `addbibresource` commands or variants of them.
-If some of these resources are located outside the project directly, you need to list the directories where to look for them in [`latex-workshop.latex.bibDirs`](#latex-workshoplatexbibdirs).
-You can also rely on the `kpsewhich` command to resolve bibliography files by setting [`latex-workshop.kpsewhich.enabled`](#latex-workshopkpsewhichenabled) to true.
+If some of these resources are located outside the project directory, you need to list the directories where to look for them in [`latex-workshop.latex.bibDirs`](#latex-workshoplatexbibdirs).
+You can also rely on the `kpsewhich` command to resolve bibliography files by setting [`latex-workshop.kpsewhich.bibtex.enabled`](#latex-workshopkpsewhichbibtexenabled) to true.

 Then, when citation commands like `\cite` and its derivatives are automatically completed with bibliography entries found in the various resources.